BMW R1200GS: History

 before launching the R1200GS Adventure at the end of 2005, for the 2006 model year.

-Upgrades for model year 2007 included increased power to 105 bhp, a new Integral ABS II antilock braking system was released without servo assistance.
+Upgrades for model year 2007 included increased power to 105 bhp, a new Integral ABS II anti-lock braking system was released without servo assistance.
 In 2008 new options were added including electronic suspension adjustment and the Automatic Stability Control traction control system.

 In 2010 model year, both models had a revised cylinder head with double overhead camshaft, an increased redline limit to 8,500 rpm, and an exhaust flap to give the exhaust a different tone.
 Power is increased to 110 hp at 7,750 rpm.

 At the 2012 Intermot, BMW announced that the 2013 model would have water cooling, deliver an additional 15 hp, and weigh about 20 lb more than the outgoing model.

 Early journalistic reports described the 2013 model as having a front-end "head shake" or speed wobble, and deliveries of the motorcycle were halted while BMW revised the front-end geometry.

-For the 2014 through 2016 model years, incremental annual updates were made, including adjustments to road handling, and adding options such as LED headlights, keyless ignition, a quickshifter, an antitheft system, and another lower seat option.
+For the 2014 through 2016 model years, incremental annual updates were made, including adjustments to road handling, and adding options such as LED headlights, keyless ignition, a quickshifter, an anti-theft system, and another lower seat option.
 A new ABS mode available as a software update allows safer braking while cornering.

 For the 2017 model year, the bike was given a facelift, with technical changes to meet European EU4 regulations.
 Side reflectors and an on-board diagnostic indicator light in the cockpit to indicate a malfunction were added.
 Like the R1200GS Adventure, all liquid-cooled boxer models were given a damper on the transmission output shaft.
 The selector drum actuator, transmission shafts, and transmission shaft bearing were revised.
 The GS was also given a new crash bar option, allowing cylinder protection covers to be mounted, as had been standard on the Adventure.

 In 2022, BMW revealed that models of GS from 2004 onward are susceptible to shaft damage caused by water accumulation in the swingarm.
 Affected motorcycles will require a drain hole to be drilled in the swingarm, along with an inspection of the driveshaft, which may need to be replaced.
 There is no permanent solution, and periodic driveshaft inspection has been added to the maintenance schedule.